Georgia photographer knocked unconscious after taking an accidental hit by running back Brian Herrien

 A photographer was hospitalized Saturday after she was briefly knocked unconscious with a brutal accidental hit by Georgia Bulldogs running back Brian Herrian during their game against Auburn.

-Georgia said in a statement that Chamberlain Smith, a photography intern for the university's Athletic Association, a photography intern, was taken to East Alabama Medical Center in nearby Opelika for treatment.
+Georgia said in a statement that Chamberlain Smith, a photography intern for the university's Athletic Association, was taken to East Alabama Medical Center in nearby Opelika for treatment.
 It did not specify what her injury was.

 Smith was kneeling down to take a picture late in the second quarter when Herrien was forced out of bounds in front of her.
 She appeared to get hit in the head by Herrien's knee.